mui/material-ui/docs/pages/blog/2023-toolpad-usage-in-mui.md

 2. These instructions required an end user to log into multiple services to update/manage their day-to-day chores.
 Now, one interface does it all.
 3. We leveraged Pipedream, Metabase, Google Sheets and other tools to manage day-to-day work.
 It meant we had distributed code at multiple places, and only a few had access.
 Now, we have everything on GitHub, and collaboration is easier.

-Let’s analyze four use cases below:
+Let's analyze four use cases below:

 ## 1. Support key validator